 The Christmas Market at St. Stephen’s Basilica, known as Advent by the Basilica, boasts an ice rink and impressive light shows.
 Be sure to sample chimney cake (kürtőskalács) – dough wrapped around a pole, baked, coated in sugar and cinnamon.

 This unique winter festival merges live music on mountain slope stages, with snow sports and exquisite mountain views at Les Deux Alpes, a resort in France set between Lyon and Chamonix.

 We’ll help you depart on 14 December with Busabout (your festival pass included) to spend 9 days exploring both France, and England, with 6 nights’ accommodation in a multi-share apartment, and 2 nights on a luxury coach.
 Take some time to recover and replenish during Rise with the outdoor yoga sessions on the top of the mountain, or at the alpine spas.

 Connect with the festive season spirit and Gemütlichkeit of the locals, at the iconic Christmas Markets of Berlin, Munich and Dresden – where the Striezelmarkt has been a fixture since 1434.
 German comfort foods, being anything that that melts or steams will win you over, from out-of-the-oven bread, lebkuchen (spiced gingerbread) bratwurst, and of course, glühwein.

-If you live for Christmas markets, many of our carefully selected trips with Busabout and Contiki offer not just the best of Germany, but Austria, Belgium, Czechia (Czech Republic), France, Hungary, Italy, Netherlands, Slovakia, and Switzerland.
+If you live for Christmas markets, many of our carefully selected trips with Contiki offer not just the best of Germany, but Austria, Belgium, Czechia (Czech Republic), France, Hungary, Italy, Netherlands, Slovakia, and Switzerland.